6 DIY Olive Oil Hair Masks: Recipes, Tips, Benefits & More

 - Let it sit for 30 minutes, then rinse out.

-Bananas are rich in silica, a natural molecule that closely resembles silicone.
+Bananas are rich in silica7, a natural molecule that closely resembles silicone.
 Silicones are often used in hair masks and leave-ins as they help smooth frizz by sealing down the cuticle.
 So by swapping silicones for the banana-derived silica, you'd get similar benefits without the issues of silicones.
-Not to mention, bananas have significant antioxidant properties, too.
+Not to mention, bananas have significant antioxidant properties8, too.

 - Mash together 1 banana and a large drizzle of olive oil